-While the October Revolution was certainly correct, and has many universal lessons for revolutionaries, the $28\frac{1}{2}$ Bolsheviks incorrectly assumed that this meant that the strategy pursued in Russia was the only correct strategy for revolution.
+While the October Revolution was certainly correct, and has many universal lessons for revolutionaries, the 281⁄2 Bolsheviks incorrectly assumed that this meant that the strategy pursued in Russia was the only correct strategy for revolution.
 In On Contradiction, Mao polemicized against these dogmatists, stating:

 The principle of using different methods to resolve different contradictions is one which Marxist-Leninists must strictly observe.
-The dogmatists do not observe this principle; they do not understand that conditions differ in different kinds of revolution and so do not understand that different methods should be used to resolve different contradictions; on the contrary, they invariably adopt what they imagine to be an unalterable formula and arbitrarily apply it everywhere, which only causes setbacks to the revolution or makes a sorry mess of what was originally well done.27
+The dogmatists do not observe this principle; they do not understand that conditions differ in different kinds of revolution and so do not understand that different methods should be used to resolve different contradictions; on the contrary, they invariably adopt what they imagine to be an unalterable formula and arbitrarily apply it everywhere, which only causes setbacks to the revolution or makes a sorry mess of what was originally well done.

 Those who advocate for the universality of PPW today, our contemporary dogmatists, make the same mistakes as the dogmatists of Mao's time.
 They imagine one revolutionary strategy "to be an unalterable formula and arbitrarily apply it everywhere."
 The fact that the contemporary dogmatists proclaim that PPW is universal and those of Mao's time proclaimed the universality of the October Road, is of little consequence.
-Both refuse to grapple with the particularity of their situation, and this can only lead to setbacks for the revolution.
-Those who are unable to transform a petty-bourgeois orientation often are disposed to defer to supposed masters and correctness, fearing association with "the students in the back of the classroom."
-In the United States, this problem is particularly acute.
-We must struggle against such liberalism, and put politics in command.
+Both refuse to towards winning seats in government, but rather in exposing to the broad masses the inadequacy and inability of bourgeois democracy to serve their interests.
+Of course, such work can only be pursued in certain situations as a tactic and can by no means become the strategy of a revolutionary party or its primary means of struggle.